GStreamer/gstreamer/markdown/tutorials/basic/streaming.md

 retrieve the buffering level.

-Then, we print the buffering level on the console and set the pipeline to PAUSED if it is below 100%.
-Otherwise, we set the pipeline to PLAYING.
+Then, we print the buffering level on the console and set the pipeline to `PAUSED` if it is below 100%.
+Otherwise, we set the pipeline to `PLAYING`.

 At startup, we will see the buffering level rise up to 100% before playback starts, which is what we wanted to achieve.
 If, later on, the